recannon/Observability_finder/README.md

 ## Purpose:

-A package to find and compile when small solar system objects are observable from a given location on Earth to aid telescope proposal writing.
+The purpose of this code is to find when a list of solar system objects are observable from a given observatory on Earth in order to aid proposal writing.

+It will create:
+* A csv of the JPL Horizons call for all the objects across the semester
+* A csv summary of the median value for each night (to dos)
+* A pdf of nightly elevation charts and summary tables for all objects visible
+* A pdf with summary charts to show how the observability and target properties change over the course of the full semester

 ## Dependencies:

--numpy

--matplotlib

--astropy

--pandas

--astroquery

--rich

--pylatex

--ephem
+*numpy
+*matplotlib
+*astropy
+*pandas
+*astroquery
+*rich
+*pylatex
+*ephem